Dr Tolulope Eboka

 About

 I gained my PhD at the University of Northampton in 2017.
-My areas of research and expertise include criminalisation, gender, race, class and ethnicity, violence, social policy and media.
-I have worked on question of systemic discrimination, domestic abuse, marginalised communities, Black History Month, higher education policy and practice, particularly in terms of racialised inequalities.
+Prior to joining Kingston, I was a lecturer at SOAS University of London and Birmingham City University.
+My areas of research and expertise include criminalization, hate-crime, gender normativity, domestic, and gang-related violence, racial disparity, discrimination, and exclusion.
 I am a member of the British Society of Criminology and a Senior fellow of the Higher Education Academy.
-I am presently working on two projects, questions of Anti-Asian racism during the pandemic and Violence & Reconciliation (the resilience of the Nigerian woman).
+I am presently working on two projects, questions of Anti-Asian racism, and Experiences of Violent crime in Croydon community.

 I am interested in supervising PhD candidates with research projects within my expertise.